Do You Need a Wheel Alignment After Replacing Struts?

 As a key component of your vehicle’s suspension, shocks and struts are there to help stabilize your car’s movements.
 They give you greater control when braking, accelerating, turning, or navigating uneven terrain.
 If your struts ever need to be replaced, you’ll need to re-align your wheels—but there are other times when an alignment is just as necessary.

 If you aren’t particularly car-savvy, figuring out when you need a wheel alignment can be a bit tricky.
-Fortunately,
+Fortunately, licensed broker and

 car insurance